 For most cryptocurrencies, creating a wallet starts with downloading the cryptocurrency’s native wallet software and generating a wallet address.
 Some require the user to sign up and account but others don’t.
 Hosted wallets on centralized exchanges will need you to sign up with email and names and then do verifications and KYC before you can gain access to your wallet and send crypto there.

 - For the majority of wallet users, once you download the software, during generating a wallet address, most will allow you to download and save your private key as a Keystore file on your device or to write down and secure your recovery passphrase.
 These are used to recover your wallet in case you lose your device.
 You can then proceed to create the wallet account.

-- Sending cryptocurrencies into a wallet is easy as all you need is login to the wallet, get the wallet address or generate one, then send in crypto to that wallet address.
+- Sending cryptocurrencies into a wallet is easy as all you need is to log in to the wallet, get the wallet address or generate one, then send in crypto to that wallet address.
 Sending from the wallet involves spending the balance by sending it or some of it to an external wallet address that must be compatible with the crypto you want to send, for it to be usable.
-Otherwise, you risk losing the crypto if sent to a wrong address.
+Otherwise, you risk losing the crypto if sent to the wrong address.

 Benefits And Challenges Of Using Blockchain Wallet

 - Facilitating borderless transactions – across geographies without difficulties of conversions and expenses of foreign exchange.